ontolex/morph/index.md

 In order to generate forms of the entry `:adam`, all the rules associated with the corresponding morphological pattern must first be extracted, namely `sg_rule`, `pl_rule`, and `acc_rule`.
 Next, we must establish the order of inflection slots mentioned in the rules (by looking for the slot that is not used as an object in a [=next=] property).

-Then, for the first inflection slot the correct form is chosen.
+Then, for the first inflection slot, the correct form is chosen.
 If there is a [=base type=] specified in the rule, the corresponding form is chosen.
 Otherwise, the canonical form is used.
 Finally, for each inflection slot, the transformation is applied.
-For the first slot the initial form is used, after that, the output of one transformation is used as an input for the next.
+For the first slot, the initial form is used; after that, the output of one transformation is used as an input for the next.

 With each transformation, all the properties in the grammatical meaning associated with the rule are copied to a newly created grammatical meaning.
 After all the transformations have been applied, the form is created with the constructed grammatical meaning.
-The initial form and the morphs are added as objects for the [=consists of=] statements.
+The initial form and the morphs are added as objects for the '[=consists of=]' statements.

 It is also possible to create Morph elements during generation in case they are not present in the data.

 <div class="note">In case there are no inflection slots in the rules, the generation proceeds without using them.</div>

-In the case of the example above, the successive application of the two appropriate rules for accusative and plural formation -- in the order established by the use of the [=next=] property -- allows for the generation of the accusative plural form as follows:
+In the case of the example above, the successive application of the two appropriate rules for accusative and plural formation, in the order established by the use of the [=next=] property, allows for the generation of the accusative plural form as follows:

 <aside class="example" title="Example: Generation of the accusative plural form 'adamlar'">